mandyxuu/motorkhana/README.md

 To enhance clarity and streamline data management,combined the car model and drive type for the MX-5, which comes in both Rear-Wheel Drive (RWD) and Front-Wheel Drive (FWD) variants.

+The pages displaying the lists of courses, drivers, and junior drivers share a similar structure and logic.The top five drivers section employs the same underlying logic.
+Furthermore, connection established between driver search functionality and the edit runs feature, allowing administrators to seamlessly access and modify driver run details.

 ## Database questions:
 **What SQL statement creates the car table and defines its three fields/columns?
 (Copy and paste the relevant lines of SQL.)**